Revisiting the Neural Tangent Kernel: the role of large width and depth: Background on the NTK and overparameterization

-Motivated by Proposition~\ref{prop:jacot_f_infty} and the requirement to have an invertible $\kappa$, we identify \textbf{two} regimes of generalization: datapoints can lie on either a \textbf{1)} non-compact manifold (i.e. $\mathbb{R}^{n_0})$ or \textbf{2)} a compact manifold (i.e. $S^{n_0-1}$).
-The compact regime results in a simplifying assumption for the analysis that follows in this section.
-Note that one can project any dataset without any pair of colinear datapoints in $\mathbb{R}^{n_0}$ on $S^{n_0 -1}$ using the canonical projection.
-The kernel $\kappa$ will thus be invertible.
-If colinear points exist, a stereographic projection on $S^{n_0 - 1}$ will result in an invertible $\kappa$.\footnote{In the context of learning the parameters of a neural network, we assume that one first projects onto the sphere and then fixes the projected data during the training phase.}
+Motivated by Proposition~\ref{prop:jacot_f_infty}, requiring $\Theta_{\infty}^{(L)} \left( X X^\top \right)$ to be invertible, we identify \textbf{two} regimes of generalization: all data points can lie on either a \textbf{1)} non-compact manifold (i.e. $\mathbb{R}^{n_0})$ or \textbf{2)} a compact manifold (i.e. $S^{n_0-1}$).
+The compact regime results in a simplifying assumption for the analysis that follows in subsequent sections.
+We will focus on this regime since without loss of generality (using the homogeneity of ReLU), one can project on $S^{n_0 -1}$ any dataset which contains points in $\mathbb{R}^{n_0}$ that are not pairwise colinear, using the canonical projection.
+The kernel $\Theta_{\infty}^{(L)} \left( X X^\top \right)$ will thus be invertible.
+If colinear points exist, an inverse stereographic projection embedding on $S^{n_0}$ will result in an invertible $\Theta_{\infty}^{(L)} \left( X X^\top \right)$.\footnote{In the context of learning the parameters of a neural network, we assume that one first projects onto the sphere and then fixes the projected data during the training phase.}